OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 ```bash
 $ git-review -s
 ```

+## Contributing changes
+Now that you prepared your development environment to contribute changes, you can follow the following steps to actually make the changes.

+Changes to the OpenSwitch code base go through a review process before being merged.
+This section describes how local code changes can be submitted for review and, if approved, made available upstream in the OpenSwitch project.

+This section assumes that the changes are contained to adding new functionality to an existing feature, adding new capability to an existing component, or fixing a defect in existing code base.
+More elaborate changes that require adding a new component or a feature are addressed in subsequent sections.

+Each change-set submitted to review should include, along with the changes to source code, corresponding additions or changes to test scripts and documentation.
+Without these, your change-set may not be approved by the reviewers.

 ### Preparing changes to be reviewed
 Before attempting to commit changes, make sure that they are compliant with the [OpenSwitch Coding Style](#openswitch-coding-style).
 For non-OpenSwitch modules, follow the coding style that the module already uses.